chase439/Code-School-Slides/README.md

 Code-School-Slides
 ==================
-Act: All courses in January 2017 organized as paths
+Act: All courses in January 2017 organized as paths.
 As of 2026, files are no longer available on AWS S3 links below.

 ## HTML&CSS